hushmesh/slate/source/includes/_app_example.md

 }
 ```

 We&nbsp;don&rsquo;t want to&nbsp;send unencrypted data, so&nbsp;we&nbsp;should prepare a&nbsp;solution to&nbsp;encrypt/decrypt data.
-Here we&rsquo;re using crypto.js library and our relationship key as&nbsp;a&nbsp;secret.
+Here we&rsquo;re using crypto.js library and a derived key as&nbsp;a&nbsp;secret.

 ## Fetch and store data